 I was skeptical until I saw my own writing improve.
 As this article on AI grammar keyboards for non-native speakers points out, the technology can be particularly helpful if English isn't your first language.

-This is where things get interesting.
-AI keyboards don't just predict the next word based on what you've typed so far—they understand the entire conversation context.
+This is where things get genuinely impressive.
+AI keyboards in 2026 don't just predict the next word based on what you've typed—they understand the entire conversation context, who you're talking to, and even what app you're using.

-For example, if someone asks "When are you arriving?" a regular keyboard might suggest generic words.
-An AI keyboard will recognize this as a question about time and might suggest "Around 5pm" or "In about 20 minutes" as complete responses.
+Here's a real example: if someone asks "When are you arriving?" a regular keyboard might suggest generic words like "the" or "and."
+An AI keyboard will recognize this as a question about timing and might suggest complete responses like "Around 5pm" or "Running 10 minutes late" or "Just pulling up now."
+It's reading the room, so to speak.

 Ever typed out a message and worried it sounded too harsh?
 Or maybe too casual for a work email?
 Several AI keyboards now include tone adjustment features.